-What you must pay when you Services that are covered for you get these services Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
-The There is no coinsurance, plan only covers this screening if you have certain risk copayment, or deductible for factors and if you get a referral for it from your physician, Medicare-covered preventive physician assistant, nurse practitioner, or clinical nurse screening. specialist.
-Acupuncture for chronic low back pain Covered services include: You pay a \$20 copay for each Up to 12 visits in 90 days are covered for Medicare Medicare-covered Acupuncture beneficiaries under the following circumstances: treatment.
-For the purpose of this benefit, chronic low back pain is defined as: You pay a \$20 copay for each supplemental Non-Medicare • Lasting 12 weeks or longer; Acupuncture treatment. • nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, etc. disease); • not associated with surgery; and • not associated with pregnancy.
+What you must pay when you Services that are covered for you get these services Abdominal aortic aneurysm screening There is no coinsurance. copayment, or deductible for A one-time screening ultrasound for people at risk.
+The plan Medicare-covered preventive only covers this screening if you have certain risk factors screening. and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
+Acupuncture for chronic low back pain You pay a \$20 copay for each Covered services include: Medicare-covered Acupuncture Up to 12 visits in 90 days are covered for Medicare treatment. beneficiaries under the following circumstances: You pay a \$20 copay for each For the purpose of this benefit, chronic low back pain is supplemental Non-Medicare defined as: Acupuncture treatment. • Lasting 12 weeks or longer; • nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, etc. disease); • not associated with surgery; and • not associated with pregnancy.
 An additional eight sessions will be covered for those patients demonstrating an improvement.
 No more than 20 acupuncture treatments may be administered annually.